weld/weld-testing/junit5/README.md

 This behaviour can be changed by setting a system property `org.jboss.weld.se.archive.isolation` to `false` or through the `Weld.property()` method.
 If set, Weld will use a _"flat"_ deployment structure - all bean classes share the same bean archive and all beans.xml descriptors are automatically merged into one.
 Thus alternatives, interceptors and decorators selected/enabled for a bean archive will be enabled for the whole application.
+Note that this configuration only makes difference if you run with *enabled discovery*; it won't affect your deployment if you use synthetic bean archive.